numbbo/coco/docs/coco-generic/coco-perf-assessment/source/index.rst

 In the performance assessment context of COCO_, a problem instance is the quintuple :math:`p=(n,f_\theta,\theta_i,I,I^{{\rm target},\theta_i})` containing dimension, function, instantiation parameters, quality indicator mapping, and quality indicator target value.
-For each benchmarked algorithm a single runtime is measured on each problem.
+For each benchmarked algorithm, a single runtime is measured on each problem.
 From a single run of the algorithm on a given problem instance
-:math:`p=(n,f_\theta,\theta_i)`, we can measure a runtime for each available target value, or equivalently, each available target precision
+:math:`p=(n,f_\theta,\theta_i)`, we obtain a runtime measurement for every target value which has been reach in this run, or equivalently, for the respective target precisions |DI|. [#]_
-|DI|.

-..
-Formally, the runtime on problem :math:`p` is denoted as :math:`\mathrm{RT}(p)`.

 Formally, the runtime :math:`\mathrm{RT}(p)` is a random variable that represents the number of function evaluations needed to reach the quality indicator target value for the first time.
 A run or trial that reached the target value is called *successful*. [#]_ For *unsuccessful trials*, the runtime is not defined, but the overall number of function evaluations in the given trial is a random variable denoted by :math:`\mathrm{RT}^{\rm us}(p)`.
 For a single run, the value of :math:`\mathrm{RT}^{\rm us}(p)` is the same for all failed targets.

-..
-TODO:: (simulated) restarts rationales: allow to compare algorithms with a wide range of different success probabilities, reflect what we do in reality

 We consider the conceptual **restart algorithm**.
 Given an algorithm has a strictly positive probability |ps| to solve a